hruzgar/flutter_responsive_sliding_drawer/README.md

 - **`swipeVelocityThreshold`**: The minimum swipe velocity required to trigger the open/close action.
 - **`dragPercentageThreshold`**: The drag percentage needed to complete an open/close action if the swipe velocity is low.
 - **`onAnimationComplete`**: A callback function that is called once the drawer has finished animating.
+Here are the missing descriptions for the remaining parameters:
+- **`onFinishedOpening`**: A callback function that is triggered once the drawer has fully opened.
+- **`onFinishedClosing`**: A callback function that is triggered once the drawer has fully closed.
+- **`onStartedOpening`**: A callback function that is called when the drawer starts to open.
+- **`onStartedClosing`**: A callback function that is called when the drawer starts to close.
 - **`dividerWidth`**: The width of the draggable divider between the drawer and the body on desktop devices.
 - **`centerDivider`**: A boolean that determines whether the divider is centered along the edge of the open drawer.
 - **`controller`**: An optional `SlidingDrawerController` that allows you to programmatically open, close, or toggle the drawer.